 Three takeaways to tell your friends:

-• Within your DNA, are sequences with specified functions, known as genes.
+• Within your DNA are sequences with specified functions known as genes.

-• Genes are regulated by short sequences of RNA, known as microRNAs (miRNAs).
+• Genes are regulated by short sequences of RNA known as microRNAs (miRNAs).

-Your entire genome can be found within every cell in your body as tightly wrapped DNA.
-It’s so long, that sequencing the entire genome was a 13-year process.
-Within the genome, are sequences of DNA with specific functions.
+Your entire genome lies within every cell in your body as tightly wrapped DNA.
+It’s so long that sequencing the entire genome took 13-years.
+Within the genome are sequences of DNA with specific functions.
 These are called genes.
-There are at least 17,000 genes in the human body(3), with some notable ones: insulin (INS), capsaicin receptor (TRPV1), and cannabinoid receptor 1 (CNR1).
+There are at least 17,000 genes in the human body,3 with some notable ones: insulin (INS), capsaicin receptor (TRPV1), and cannabinoid receptor 1 (CNR1).
 Gene production is a highly controlled process.
-Their regulation occurs in numerous different ways.

-Some miRNAs directly influence anxious behaviors, specifically in the amygdala(4).
-The amygdala is a brain region known for processing emotional information and fear(5).
-This study focused on identifying miRNAs in the amygdala following stressful situations.
+Some miRNAs directly influence anxious behaviors, specifically in the amygdala.4 The amygdala is a brain region known for processing emotional information and fear.5 This study focused on identifying miRNAs in the amygdala following stressful situations.

-An elevated plus maze ©Fraunhofer IZI
+Figure 2) An elevated plus maze ©Fraunhofer IZI

 In summary, less Pgap2 production in the amygdala leads to less anxious behaviors, and miR-483-5p limits Pgap2 production.